Akihira77/Final-Project-3/README.md

 for apply the migrations, passing database connection string as an argument (use connection string for db:create or use an another existing database connection string)
 `npm run db:migrate -- <connection_string>`

+for seeding all data to database, passing database connection string as an argument
+`npm run db:seed -- <connection_string>`

 run project
 `npm run start:dev`